ashishps1/awesome-behavioral-interviews/README.md

 - What is the onboarding process like for this role?
 - What do you like most about working here?
 - Can you describe the [company name]'s overall management style and the type of person who usually does well here?
-- What excites you the most about the XXX's future?
+- What excites you the most about the [company name]'s future?
 - I’m very interested in scalability, and I’d love to learn more about it.
 What opportunities are there at this company to learn more about this?

 ## Other Resources